MartiiDev/PlaceGuessr/README.md

 # Known problems
 - The script has few chances to run correctly on Android, it is better to run it using a computer.
 - If Google Maps changes its interface, the game may not work anymore
+- The coordinates are shown in the URL
+	- *As long as you're not trying to cheat, it should not be a problem.
 - The mouse cursor glitches really often
 	- *Due to `window.history.replaceState()`, if you know an alternative to add parameter to URL without refreshing, please let me know.*
 - The POI (Points Of Interest) are still displayed.